2022–23 Brown Bears women's basketball team

 The 2022–23 Brown Bears women's basketball team represented Brown University during the 2022–23 NCAA Division I women's basketball season.
-The Bears, led by third-year head coach Monique LeBlanc, played their home games at the Pizzitola Sports Center and were members of the Ivy League.
-They finished the season at 11–15, 4–10 to finish in sixth place.
+The Bears, led by third-year head coach Monique LeBlanc, played their home games at the Pizzitola Sports Center in Providence, Rhode Island and were members of the Ivy League.
+They finished the season at 11–15, 4–10 in Ivy League play, to finish in sixth place.
 They failed to qualify for the Ivy League women's tournament.

 Previous season

-Brown finished the previous season 6–20, 1–13 in Ivy League play to finish in last place.
-They failed to qualify for the 2022 Ivy League women's basketball tournament.
+The Bears finished the 2021–22 season 6–20, 1–13 in Ivy League play, to finish in last place.
+They failed to qualify for the Ivy League women's basketball tournament.